BRVWL/electron-react-typescript-template/README.md

 The template includes a complete component library:

-- Replace the Apple-style header with your own branding
+- Replace the header with your own branding
 - Modify the color scheme in `tailwind.config.js`
 - Add new shadcn/ui components as needed
 - Customize the dark/light mode implementation